hyperledger/indy-node/getting-started.md

     load sample/faber-request.indy
 ```

 Alice sees a bunch of data that looks interesting but mysterious.
-She wants Indy to tell her if the connection request file is well formed and has something useful in it, so she uses the 'load' command:
+She wants to know if the connection request file is well formed and has something useful in it, so she uses the 'load' command:

 ```
 ALICE> load sample/faber-request.indy